 At the root of its tail lies the bright star Deneb, here labelled simply with a Greek letter Alpha.

-The version of the tale that goes back to Eratosthenes says that Zeus one day took a fancy to the nymph Nemesis, who lived at Rhamnus, some way north-east of Athens.
+The version of the tale that goes back to Eratosthenes in the third century BC says that Zeus one day took a fancy to the nymph Nemesis, who lived at Rhamnus, some way north-east of Athens.
 To escape his unwelcome advances she assumed the form of various animals, first jumping into a river, then fleeing across land before finally taking flight as a goose.
 Not to be outdone, Zeus pursued her through all these transformations, at each step turning himself into a larger and swifter animal, until he finally became a swan in which form he caught and raped her.
 Hyginus tells a similar story, but does not mention the metamorphoses of Nemesis.
 Rather, he says that Zeus pretended to be a swan escaping from an eagle and that Nemesis gave the swan sanctuary.
 Only after she had gone to sleep with the swan in her lap did she discover her mistake.

 In both versions the outcome was that Nemesis produced an egg which was then given to Queen Leda of Sparta, some say by Hermes and others say by a passing shepherd who found the egg in a wood.
 Out of the egg hatched the beautiful Helen, later to become famous as Helen of Troy.